CoderParth/coderparth.github.io/_posts/2025-12-29-an-intro-to-relational-database-and-sql.markdown

 ---
 layout: post
-title:  "An intro to Relational database and SQL"
+title:  "An Intro to Relational Database and SQL"
 date:   2025-12-29
 ---